makersacademy/chitter-challenge/README.md

 First I installed the gems needed to run the web app and testing, update sepc_helper.rb, and setup app.rb and config.ru.
 I met the first user story and set up a test environment so test messages don't go into the real database.
+I set the result of Peep.all to be in reverse order.

 Seting up the databases:
 ----------